 Students have two entry options for the MSAOM:

-Note: All students must complete a CPR-C level course or equivalent prior to entering clinic.
+Note: All students must complete a Basic Life Support CPR class (100% classroom-based) prior to entering clinic.

 1Survey-level class that covers inorganic chemistry and includes a lab component.
 Intended for students in allied-health majors.

 2Science classes must have been taken within seven years of entering the program.
 If not, additional coursework may be required after the admissions committee review

 OM3111, BC3135, BC3136 and BC4104 are corequisite courses to the MSAOM program.
 The MSAOM curriculum has been designed so students missing one or more of these may take them after matriculating at Bastyr University.
 Previously completed coursework from other accredited institutions may satisfy these corequisites.

 The Department of Acupuncture and Oriental Medicine has established the following expected learning outcomes for the Master of Science in Acupuncture and Oriental Medicine program.
 Graduates are trained to be:

 The attached PDF is the proposed curriculum for students starting in Fall 2018.
 Please note that changes to the curriculum may still occur before the start of the Fall 2018 academic year.
 For the 2018-2019 course catalog, click here.

 Becoming an effective practitioner of Acupuncture and East Asian Medicine (AEAM) involves close mentoring and instruction by experienced faculty members in a variety of patient-care settings.